-Of all the market risks, the Company was less affected by exchange rate risk in 2019 as most of the Company's revenues
+Of all the market risks, the Company was less affected by exchange rate risk in 2019 as most of the Company's revenues and expenses incurred in its functional currency (EUR).

 The Company enters into derivative contracts, but most of the contracts mitigate the risk of the subsidiaries.
 Therefore the Company does not apply hedge accounting on the standalone level as the documentation requirements and the measurement of hedge efficiency have not been developed at the level of the individual companies yet.